 'From my perspective, digital technology is an enabler, it isn’t a solution.
 It’s the transformation around digital technology that is really important.
 You can drop digital technology into general practice, but it doesn’t mean that the clinicians or the patients are going to engage with it,' Alison says.

 'I strongly believe in starting with the end in mind.
 What is the change you want to see and therefore what digital enablers can you use to support the delivery of that change?' she explains.

 Alison describes the frequency of avoidable appointments in Primary Care and the need to look at who else is in the system who could support those patients, successfully freeing up GP capacity to focus on those with more complex needs and those requiring their support.

-“The evidence states that 27 per cent of GP appointments are avoidable because they could be seen by somebody else in the practice.
+'The evidence states that 27 per cent of GP appointments are avoidable because they could be seen by somebody else in the practice.
 About 22 per cent of those would be better suited to another clinician; practice nurse, health care assistant, clinical pharmacist or a paramedic etc., so it’s still clinical but does not necessarily require an appointment with a GP.
-Based around the recent work we have done with practices I would suggest that approximately five per cent of appointments are non-clinical,” describes Alison.
+Based on the recent work we have done with practices I would suggest that approximately five per cent of appointments are non-clinical,' describes Alison.

 PCNs can support the implementation of new models of care working across general practice and in partnership with other providers of care to ensure that the population is able to access the most appropriate care and support provided by the most appropriate service.